Marko Vejinović: Club career

 Vejinović made his debut in the Eredivisie with AZ on 22 March 2009, in a 0–0 draw at home against Feyenoord.
 AZ won the league championship that season.

 After he refused to extend his contract, he left Heracles Almelo as a free agent in summer 2013.

 Vejinović returned to Heracles on 4 July 2022, signing a two-year contract with an option for an additional year.
+On 24 June 2024, Heracles announced that Vejinović decided to end his playing career and become a coach at the Feyenoord Academy.

 International career

-Of Bosnian-Serbian descent, Vejinović is eligible to play for the Netherlands, Bosnia and Herzegovina, and Serbia.
+Of Bosnian Serb descent, Vejinović is eligible to play for the Netherlands, Bosnia and Herzegovina, and Serbia.

 On 2 November 2015, he was called up to the provisional senior Netherlands squad for friendlies against Wales and Germany.
 The following day he stated he was unsure whether he would accept the invitation.
 On 9 November 2015, having chosen to accept the invitation, he said he never doubted his choice.

 Personal life

 Vejinović is a Dutch citizen of Bosnian Serb descent.
 In 2015, he married a Dutch woman named Sophie.